MathiasLengler/sqlite-raft/Roadmap.md

 - Node `WriteStorage` trait
   - template MemStorageCore
   - node should be agnostic which storage type is used
+- Synchronization
+  - raft stepping <=> applying (expensive) sql command
+    - can/should the raft stepping logic be blocked by db operations?
+      - if the leader is unresponsive for too long, followers will hold an election
+  - Two stage commit
+    - Raft stepping thread persists storage in Raft log DB
+    - Worker thread applies newly committed commands to user DB
+    - Raft DB must contain two committed index pointers
+      - current raft index
+      - current state of the potential trailing user DB
+    - Worker thread uses multi-file commit
+    - Does that work in the context of fetching/querying snapshots at specific log index?

 ## Node communication trait
 - Implementations
   - Channel